krryptonian/Creating-Chatbot-Using-Python-Flask-and-DialogFlow/README.md

 6. JSON file will be downloaded to your computer that you will need in the setup sections below.

 ### Set up Dialogflow DetectIntent endpoint to be called from the App
-1. Inside root folder, replace the key.json with your own credentials json file.
+1. Inside root folder, replace the key.json in the credentials folder with your own credentials json file.
 2. In app.py, Change the GOOGLE_PROJECT_ID = **"<YOUR_PROJECT_ID>"** to your project ID